-- (11) A single bank resolution fund (hereinafter referred to as the 'Fund') is an essential element without which a single resolution mechanism could not work properly.
+(11) A single bank resolution fund (hereinafter referred to as the 'Fund') is an essential element without which a single resolution mechanism could not work properly.
 Different systems of national funding would distort the application of uniform bank resolution rules in the participating Member States.
 The Fund should help to ensure a uniform administrative practice in the financing of resolution and to avoid the creation of obstacles for the exercise of fundamental freedoms or the distortion of competition in the internal market due to divergent national practices.
+The Fund should be financed directly by banks and should be pooled at Union level so that the resolution resources can be objectively allocated across Member States thus increasing financial stability and limiting the link between the perceived fiscal position of individual Member States and the funding costs of banks and undertakings operating in those Member States.

+(11b) [deleted]

-The Fund should be financed directly by banks and should be pooled at Union level so that the resolution resources can be objectively allocated across Member States thus increasing financial stability and limiting the link between the perceived fiscal position of individual Member States and the funding costs of banks and undertakings operating in those Member States. - (11b) [deleted] - (12) It is therefore necessary to adopt measures to create a single resolution mechanism for all Member States participating in the SSM in order to facilitate the proper and stable functioning of the internal market. - (13) A centralised application of the bank resolution rules set out in Directive [] by a single Union resolution authority in the participating Member States can only be ensured where the rules governing the establishment and functioning of a single resolution mechanism are directly applicable in the Member States to avoid divergent interpretations across the Member States.
+- (12) It is therefore necessary to adopt measures to create a single resolution mechanism for all Member States participating in the SSM in order to facilitate the proper and stable functioning of the internal market. - (13) A centralised application of the bank resolution rules set out in Directive [] by a single Union resolution authority in the participating Member States can only be ensured where the rules governing the establishment and functioning of a single resolution mechanism are directly applicable in the Member States to avoid divergent interpretations across the Member States.
 This should bring benefits to the internal market as a whole because it will contribute to ensuring fair competition and to preventing obstacles to the free exercise of fundamental freedoms not only in the participating Member States but in the whole internal market.

-- (14) Mirroring the scope of the Council Regulation (EU) No .../..., a single resolution mechanism should cover all credit institutions established in the participating Member States.
+- Mirroring the scope of the Council Regulation (EU) No .../..., a single resolution mechanism should cover all credit institutions established in the participating Member States.
 However, within the framework of a single resolution mechanism, it should be possible to resolve directly any credit institution of a participating Member State in order to avoid asymmetries within the internal market in the treatment of failing institutions and creditors during a resolution process.
 To the extent that parent undertakings, investment firms and financial institutions are included in the consolidated supervision by the ECB, they should be included in the scope of the single resolution mechanism.
 Although the ECB will not supervise those institutions on a solo basis, it will be the only supervisor that will have a global perception of the risk to which a group, and indirectly the individual members, is exposed to.
-To exclude entities which form part of the consolidated supervision within the scope of the ECB from the scope of the single resolution mechanism would make it impossible to plan for the resolution of banking groups and to adopt a group resolution strategy, and would make any resolution decisions much less effective. - (15) Within the single resolution mechanism, decisions should be taken at the most appropriate level. - (16) The ECB, as the supervisor within the SSM, or national resolution authorities are best placed to assess whether a credit institution is failing or likely to fail and whether there is no reasonable prospect that any alternative private sector or supervisory action would prevent its failure within a reasonable timeframe.
-The Board, upon notification , should provide a recommendation to the Commission.
-The Commission should decide whether or not to place an institution under resolution and should also decide on a clear and detailed resolution framework establishing the resolution actions to be taken by the Board.
-Within this framework, the Board should decide on a resolution scheme and instruct the national resolution authorities on the resolution tools and powers to be executed at national level.
+To exclude entities which form part of the consolidated supervision within the scope of the ECB from the scope of the single resolution mechanism would make it impossible to plan for the resolution of banking groups and to adopt a group resolution strategy, and would make any resolution decisions much less effective. - (15) Within the single resolution mechanism, decisions should be taken at the most appropriate level.